HaroonAlnhdi/Project-Plan/README.md

 // Add an event listener to the select Answer.
 // Add an event listener to the next question button.
 // Add an event listener to the restart quiz button.
-// // Add an event listener to the DarkMode button.
+// Add an event listener to the DarkMode button.
 ```

 3. **Invoke the init function used to initialize all state variables.**

 ```
+ initialize timer.
+ initialize score.
+ initialize questions.

 1. Wait for the user to click on an Sart game option.
 // Display the Questions container